rockettheme/docs/Docs/hosting/joomla.md

 #### Linux

 Linux has long been the go-to platform for Web hosting.
 The vast majority of the sites you visit every day are hosted on a Linux distro.
-It's starting to lose a little ground to Windows, but it still retains the top spot as the go-to platform for anyone wanting to run a cheap, reliable server.
+It is starting to lose a little ground to Windows, but it still retains the top spot as the go-to platform for anyone wanting to run a cheap, reliable server.

-One of the reasons for Linux's popularity is that, for providers, it's free.
+One of the reasons for Linux's popularity is that, for providers, it is free.
 You don't have to buy a new license for every instance of Linux you run in your data center.
-It's clean, configurable, and can be managed without ever having to load a graphical user interface.
+It is clean, configurable, and can be managed without ever having to load a graphical user interface.
 These savings are often passed on to customers.

 In addition, you enjoy native support for a number of scripting languages including PHP, the language on which Joomla is built.